By: ITAMCAP

 8. Work with Experts in Italian Genealogy Resources

-There are professional services that will help you with Italian genealogy research; however, most of these charge high fees for building a family tree.
-The Italian American Citizenship Assistance Program (ITAMCAP) will provide you with a family research report created by a board-certified genealogist free of charge.
+There are professional services that will help you with Italian genealogy research, but many of them charge a high fee and some don’t offer the care and professionalism you need in such an important journey.
+The Italian American Citizenship Assistance Program (ITAMCAP) will provide you with a family research report created by a board-certified genealogist free of charge to see if you do qualify for citizenship, as well as advise you on next steps.

 Trace Your Italian Ancestry Today with ITAMCAP